 3 credits EDCI 654 Curriculum and Program DesignThis course prepares candidates to review, evaluate, and develop curricula for use in urban settings, with an emphasis on the transformational leadership styles needed to effect change in the learning environment of urban settings and growing academic rigor.

-3 credits EDCI 656 Principles of Educational Assessment & EvaluationThis course examines policy issues in education and how this affects assessment practice.
+3 credits EDCI 656 Principles of Educational Assessment and EvaluationThis course examines policy issues in education and how this affects assessment practice.
 Students will develop professional assessment skills, including instrument design and consultation, through applied projects and experiences.
 In addition, students will develop, select, and critique education assessment instruments and identify the appropriate measurement tools and statistical analyses needed for common assessment situations.

 3 credits EDCI 699 Capstone in Curriculum and InstructionProvides students with the opportunity to explore an area of particular interest within their specialization.
 Under the direction of their faculty advisor, candidates design a project and develop a research topic that transforms to a capstone.
 A capstone topic usually encompasses the development of a model or intervention that addresses the identified research problem.
 Candidates will write a thesis like paper and make and oral presentation to their peers in the program and faculty.
 Candidates can receive an "In Progress" (IP) designation, if they are unable to complete the major assignment in one semester.
 A grade of B or higher is required to meet the graduation requirements for the degree.